Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Constraints on the redshift evolution of galaxy properties from JWST UVLF observations in the CDM cosmological framework

-such that the parameter $\log_{10} \varepsilon_{*10,\mathrm{UV}} $ ($\alpha_\ast$) asymptotes to $\ell_{\varepsilon, \mathrm{lo}}$ ($\alpha_{\mathrm{lo}}$) at low redshifts and to $\ell_{\varepsilon, \mathrm{hi}}$ ($\alpha_{\mathrm{hi}}$) at high redshifts, with the transition between these values occurring at a characteristic redshift $z_\ast$ over a range $\Delta z_\ast$.
 The constraints on the nine free parameters characterizing the astrophysical properties of galaxies are mentioned in \tab{tab:LCDM_astro_evolve_results}.
 The implications of these constraints have been discussed extensively in our earlier papers.
-We show the reionization history for 200 random samples drawn from the MCMC chains of \textbf{$\bm{\Lambda}$CDM+astro-evolution} model in \fig{fig:astroEvolution_reion_history} to serve as a benchmark for better understanding of the effect that changing the background cosmological model has on the process of reionization.
+We show the reionization history for 200 random samples drawn from the MCMC chains of \textbf{$\bm{\Lambda}$CDM+astro-evolution} model in \fig{fig:astroEvolution_reion_history} to serve as a benchmark for understanding how changes in the background cosmological model affect the global reionization process.

-\section{Constraints on the cosmological parameters in the CPL$n\Lambda$CDM cosmology, as obtained by Mukherjee et al. (2025)}
+\section{Constraints on the cosmological parameters in the CPL$\bm{\lowercase{n}\Lambda}$CDM cosmology, as obtained by Mukherjee et al. (2025)}

-In this appendix, we list the constraints (at 68\% confidence level) obtained by Mukherjee et al. (2025) \cite{Mukherjee2025} on the cosmological parameters of the CPL$n\Lambda$CDM model from a joint analysis of the full Planck-PR3 CMB TT, EE, TE and lensing data \cite{Planck2018}, DESI-BAO Data Release 1 measurements \cite{DESI2024_BAO}, and the Pantheon Plus compilation of SN-Ia light curves \cite{PantheonPlus_Brout2022}.
+In this appendix, we list the constraints (at 68\% confidence level) obtained by \cite{Mukherjee2025}\footnote{\url{https://arxiv.org/abs/2501.18335v1}} on the cosmological parameters of the CPL$n\Lambda$CDM model from a joint analysis of the full Planck-PR3 CMB TT, EE, TE and lensing data \citep{Planck2018}, DESI-BAO Data Release 1 measurements \citep{DESI2024_BAO}, and the Pantheon Plus compilation of SN-Ia light curves \citep{PantheonPlus_Brout2022}.
 Here, we have removed the first $30\%$ of the samples from their chains as burn-in and used the remaining samples to derive these constraints.

-\section{A CPL$n\Lambda$CDM model that maximizes the boost in halo abundance (relative to $\Lambda$CDM) at $z \approx$ 13.2 compared to $z \approx$ 5}
+\section{A CPL$\bm{\lowercase{n}\Lambda}$CDM model that maximizes the boost in halo abundance \lowercase{(relative to} $\bm{\Lambda}$CDM) at $\lowercase{\bm{z \approx 13.
+2}}$ compared to $\lowercase{\bm{z \approx 5}}$}